Rajeshk513/Phonepe_Pulse_Data_Visualization/README.md

 Data retrieval: Using the "psycopg2" library to connect to the PostgreSQL database and fetch the data into a Pandas dataframe.
 Using the data in the dataframe to update the dashboard dynamically.

-This approach leverages the power of Python and its numerous libraries to extract, transform, and analyze data, and to create a user-friendly dashboard for visualizing the insights obtained from the data.
+This approach leverages the power of Python and its numerous libraries to extract, transform, and analyze data, and to create a user-friendly dashboard for visualizing the insights obtained from the data